rgryta/PowerShell-WSLTools/README.md

 ## Available functions

-See examples under `example.ps1`.
-Open `example.bat` that will launch the PS script with elevated rights.
+See example under `install-wsl.ps1`.
+Open `install-wsl.bat` that will launch the PS script with elevated access rights.
+(By the way) You can use this script to install WSL - should also work on Windows Home Editions and if it doesn't, please submit a ticket.

 ### Ensure-HyperV